Destin26/WorkRepo/README.md

 # WorkRepo

 I'm using postgres sql.
-Change the application properties according to your database.
+Change the 'application.properties' according to your database.